How to make Word documents accessible

 • prevent rows from breaking across pages

-Check that the table’s reading order makes sense from left to right.
-Use the Tab key to move through the table cell by cell, row by row.
+Check that the table reads clearly from left to right, row by row.
+Use the Tab key to move through cells and check the reading order.

 Many of Word’s built-in table styles do not meet accessibility requirements, so check them before using.